 The following Family guidance note Produced in partnership with David Salter of Mills & Reeve provides comprehensive and up to date legal information covering:

-This Practice Note is impacted by the decision of the UK on 23 June 2016 to leave the EU.
+This Practice Note is impacted by the exit of the UK from the EU on 31 January 2020.
 This has implications, inter alia, for practitioners considering which courts have jurisdiction and as to the methods of enforcement available.
 For guidance, see Practice Note: Brexit and family law.
 This Practice Note sets out the current position on enforcement in EU Member States.

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.